splunk/public-o11y-docs/sp-oncall/spoc-integrations/litabot-integration-guide.rst

 You may install LitaBot according to these instructions: https://github.com/civichacker/lita-victorops

-Add lita-victorops to your Lita instance’s Gemfile:
+Add lita-victorops to your Lita instance's Gemfile:

 gem “lita-victorops”